 Reporting of growth model results is a critical component of this program.
-Students and parents receive student growth reports that provide information on students' academic progress and achievement (please see "Sample CRCT Student Growth Report").
+Students and parents receive student growth reports that provide information on students' academic progress and achievement.
 Students and parents can work with their teachers to better understand student performance and the support or enrichment opportunities that might contribute to them meeting or exceeding academic expectations.

+The public can access school- and district-level SGP data through an interactive data tool at http://gastudentgrowth.gadoe.org/.
 Educators have access to detailed SGP data for their students through the Statewide Longitudinal Data System (SLDS).
 They can utilize SGPs, in addition to other information about student performance, to improve student learning, instruction, and educational programs.